UW outside linebacker Joe Tryon selected by Tampa Bay Buccaneers with final pick in first round of NFL draft

 “For Tampa Bay, they see the talent.
 He showed flashes of brilliance.
 He just needs to be coached up.”

-Three of Tryon’s teammates — defensive lineman Levi Onwuzurike, nickelback Elijah Molden and cornerback Keith Taylor — could realistically follow their fellow Husky off the board in the second or third round on Friday.
+Three of Tryon’s teammates — defensive lineman Levi Onwuzurike, nickelback Elijah Molden and cornerback Keith Taylor — could realistically follow their fellow Husky off the board in the second or third round Friday.

 In his lone season as a starter in Seattle, Tryon earned second-team All-Pac-12 honors in 2019 — compiling a team-high 12.5 tackles for loss and eight sacks.
 He finished with 61 tackles, 14.5 tackles for loss and nine sacks in 25 career games.